-The Webmaster series general industrial controller is multi-functional, but not all of the features mentioned are necessarily present in the controller you have received.
+The WebMasterONE series controller is multi-functional, but not all of the features mentioned are necessarily present in the controller you have received.
 All features can be added in the field.

-Standard features include a direct sensor measurement of the either conductivity, pH, or ORP; three digital inputs (for level switch, metering pump flow feedback, counter, or other use), eight relay outputs, and an RS-232 output to a computer.
+The controller may be configured to control a cooling tower, or a boiler, or both.
+Standard features include a direct sensor measurement of either conductivity, pH, or ORP; six digital inputs (for flow switch, metering pump flow feedback, counter, or other use), eight relay outputs, and both Ethernet and USB connections to a computer.
 Optional features include:

-Up to three additional pH, ORP and/or conductivity measurements.
+Up to three additional pH, ORP, chlorine, chlorine dioxide and/or conductivity measurements.
 Up to six digital inputs (for level switch, metering pump flow feedback, counter, or other use).
 Up to eight 4-20 mA inputs (for drum level, flow meters, or practically any other parameter).
-Up to four 4-20 mA outputs (for retransmission of the conductivity, pH, ORP, temperature or any 4-20 mA input signals).

-A modem card (for remote communications) and

-An Ethernet card (for connection to a network or the Internet).

-The controller can log data and events, automatically generate reports on a periodic basis at a programmable frequency, and if equipped with a modem card, dial out in the event of an alarm condition.
+Up to four 4-20 mA outputs (for retransmission of the conductivity, pH, ORP, Cl2, ClO2, temperature or any 4-20 mA input signals).
+A modem card (for remote communications) The controller can log data and events, automatically generate reports on a periodic basis at a programmable frequency, and if equipped with a modem card, dial out in the event of an alarm condition.
 The alarm notification may be via phone to a pager, or email.
 Our revolutionary digital communications package allows you to change set points, manually activate or deactivate pumps and valves, upgrade software, receive reports and alarms, from any PC that has Internet access.
-No proprietary software needs to be installed on the PC, only a web browser.
+No proprietary software needs to be installed on the PC, only a web browser. pН 2.0 SPECIFICATIONS

-2.0 SPECIFICATIONS -